Stonelinks/stonelinks.github.io/contents/projects/robots/index.md

         - Present things to a non-technical audience (that one was fun!
 I couldn't talk about programming at all in the final presentation)
         - Make solid technical decisions with a deadline in mind

       Probably the most frustrating thing about this robot was that despite having five of our seven team members on the mechanical side of things, the only thing that didn't work were the mechanics.
 The other two of us (Matt and I) ended up carrying the project.
 We ended up writing most of the 137 page [technical report](/misc/IED_tech_report_final.pdf).
 Overall I had a blast, and it remains a robot I am very proud of.
-You can see a gallery of pictures of this robot [here](todo.html).
   -
     name: Litec Blimp - (2010)
     image: misc/IMG_0184-1024x682.jpg